How to Improve Your Garden Using Last Year’s Lessons

 • Mulching: Applying mulch to garden beds helps regulate soil temperature, retain moisture, and reduce weed growth, which can indirectly prevent some pests and diseases.

-• Healthy soil: Maintaining nutrient-rich soil through proper amendments and practices can strengthen your plants, making them more resilient to pests and diseases.
+• Healthy soil: Proper amendments and practices can maintain nutrient-rich soil, strengthening plants and making them more resilient to pests and diseases.

 lavender growing in the garden

-Despite your best preventive efforts, pests and diseases can still show up in your garden.
+Despite your best preventive efforts, pests and diseases can still appear in your garden.
 Being prepared to address these issues promptly can prevent them from spreading and causing extensive damage.

 Research the symptoms of common diseases so you can diagnose and treat them early if necessary.

-I have implemented integrated pest management (IPM) techniques in my garden which focus on a combination of preventive measures, monitoring, and targeted interventions when needed.
+I have implemented integrated pest management (IPM) techniques in my garden that focus on preventive measures, monitoring, and targeted interventions when needed.
 This approach minimizes the use of chemical pesticides and promotes long-term garden health.

 Planning Your Garden from Last Year: Chantilly mix snapdragons growing in the garden